json420/degu/doc/tutorial.rst

 >>> server = TempServer(('127.0.0.1', 0), None, example_app)

-That just spun-up a :class:`degu.server.Server` in a new `multiprocessing.Process`_ (which, BTW, will be automatically terminated when the :class:`degu.misc.TempServer` instance is garbage collected).
+That just spun-up a :class:`degu.server.Server` in a new `multiprocessing.Process`_ (which will be automatically terminated when the :class:`degu.misc.TempServer` instance is garbage collected).

 Now we'll need a :class:`degu.client.Client` so we can make requests to our above ``server``: